smart-data-lake/sdl-visualization/README.md

 The *.conf files* (theoretically also *.json* or *.properties*) are to be written in [HOCON-format](https://github.com/lightbend/config/blob/main/HOCON.md).
 Furthermore, they must be placed within the *config/* folder, which is at the same level as *sdl-visualizer/* (unzipped file).

 ### Description files
 The .md files must be placed within the *description/elementType/* folder, whereas *elementType* can be *actions*, *dataObjects* or *connections*.
 The *description/* folder is also at the same level as *sdl-visualizer/* (unzipped file).
 Furthermore, the files must be written using the Markdown Standard and they must have the same name as the element type.
-For example, in order to link a description file to the 'airports' data object, the corresponding file must be named description/dataObjects/airports.md.
+For example, in order to link a description file to the *airports* data object, the corresponding file must be named *description/dataObjects/airports.md*.

-In order to include resources in the description file, use the complete path starting from the description/ folder.
-Take for example a file airports.md which displays an image photo_of_airports.png.
-Even if both files (.md and .png) are in the same folder description/dataObjects/ , the following code would not work...
+In order to include resources in the description file, use the complete path starting from the *description/* folder.
+Take for example a file *airports.md* which displays an image *photo_of_airports.png*.
+Even if both files (.md and .png) are in the same folder *description/dataObjects/* , the following code would not work...

 ```markdown
 ![This is the image text](photo_of_airports.png)